battosai30/MCP3424/Readme.txt

 I can't measure voltage over 2.048V, why ?
 Because the internal reference is 2.O48V, but if you use it in differential mode, you can use it from -2.048V to +2.048V.
-Another solution is to use a voltage divider (2 x 1k resistors for example).
+Another solution is to use a voltage divider (2 x 1k resistors or example).

 I'm not measuring voltage over 2.048V but my MCP3424 seems to be saturated, why ?
 Maybe you are using the programmable amplifier (PGA).
 In fact, the limit of 2.O48V is effective after it, so if your voltage multipliates by the PGA is superior to 2.048V, the ADC is saturated.